leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/STRUCTURE/TACIT/4bakhtincc_carnivalesque_concept_bakhtin.md

 - **Definition**:
   - The carnivalesque centers on the disruption of societal norms and hierarchies, offering a space where traditional power dynamics are overturned, and marginalized or suppressed perspectives can be expressed.

+##### 2.1.1. **Components of Subversion of Norms**:
+###### 2.1.1.1. **Reversal of Hierarchies**
+  - **Definition**: Traditional power structures are inverted, with lower classes or marginalized groups temporarily elevated to positions of power, challenging societal norms and conventions.
   - **Characteristics**:
-  - **Reversal of Hierarchies**: Traditional power structures are inverted, with the lower classes or marginalized groups temporarily elevated.
+    - **Inversion of Power**: Those typically without authority or influence in society take on roles of dominance, subverting existing hierarchies.
+    - **Disruption of Status Quo**: This reversal challenges the established order, offering a critique or reimagining of societal structures, even if only for a short period.

+###### 2.1.1.2. **Liberating Atmosphere**
-  - **Liberating Atmosphere**: A sense of freedom from established rules and conventions, allowing for creative expression and the challenging of authority.
+  - **Definition**: A sense of freedom from established rules and conventions, creating an environment where creative expression flourishes and authority is questioned or ridiculed.
+  - **Characteristics**:
+    - **Break from Norms**: In this atmosphere, individuals can act beyond societal expectations, often engaging in behaviors or ideas that would be suppressed under typical conditions.
+    - **Expression of Freedom**: The environment encourages the exploration of new ideas, challenging traditional values and allowing for more radical forms of expression and thought.

+###### 2.1.1.3. **Temporary Nature**
-  - **Temporary Nature**: The subversion is often fleeting, occurring in specific moments or settings where norms are momentarily suspended.
+  - **Definition**: The subversion of norms is often fleeting, occurring in specific moments or settings where the usual rules and hierarchies are momentarily suspended, only to be restored afterward.

-- **Contextualization**:
-  - In literature and cultural festivals, the carnivalesque serves as a means of critique, challenging dominant ideologies through humor, chaos, and the empowerment of alternative voices.

-- **Examples**:
+  - **Characteristics**:
-  - In *Rabelais and His World*, Bakhtin explores the medieval carnival, where peasants mock kings and clergy, reversing societal roles in a temporary celebration of equality.
+    - **Ephemeral Reversal**: The inversion of norms is temporary, highlighting the instability of societal structures but also reinforcing their eventual return.
+    - **Contained Subversion**: This temporary change typically occurs within defined spaces, such as festivals, carnivals, or specific events, where social roles are allowed to be reversed for a limited time.

 ---